 Remote Procedure Call.
 The protocol DCE/RPC runs on UDP and is used for configuration of the IO-Device during startup.

 Remote Service Interface

-RealTime Acyclic protocol
+RealTime Acyclic protocol, for alarms.

 Real Time Class

 Real Time Operating System

 Source Address.
 It is the MAC address of the sender.

 Source Address of ?
 Uses to restrict incoming DCP communication to a single remote MAC address (for 3 seconds).